pilsHan/pilsHan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a first-year Ph.D. student in Artificial Intelligence at Ajou University.
 My research interests lie in Continual Learning and Domain Adaptation, with a particular focus on building models that adapt effectively in dynamic environments.
 Recently, I have been exploring continual learning from continuous video streams and test-time adaptation for Vision-Language Models (VLMs).
 I aim to develop learning systems that are both robust and adaptable to real-world distribution shifts.
+I welcome discussions and collaborations.
+Feel free to reach out to me at jisu3709@ajou.ac.kr.